lggruspe/slipbox/docs/tutorial.md

-# 0 Tutorial: Note 0 is the entry point
+# 0 Note 0 is the entry point

 `slipbox` assumes that note 0 is the first page.
 You can use it as an entry point to your notes.